Volunteer to Start Something

 Being a Big Brother or Big Sister is one of the most enjoyable things you'll ever do.
 Not to mention, one of the most fulfilling volunteer experiences in Phoenix.
 You will be matched one-to-one with a child for one year and meet at least two times per month.
 You'll have the opportunity to help shape a child's future for the better by empowering them to achieve.
 And the best part is, it's actually a lot of fun.
 Whether you're meeting your Little Brother or Little Sister in the community or meeting at their school, you can share in the kinds of activities that interest you and be a consistent positive role model.
 Whatever it is you enjoy, odds are you'll enjoy it even more with your Little - and you'll be making a life-changing impact.
 You may also learn a thing or two about yourself.

 Meet up with a child in your community two times per month to do things you both enjoy on days and times that are convenient for your schedule.
 Go to the park, watch a sporting event, grab a pizza, do homework - you choose the activity and days!
-You'll have exclusive access to tickets for concerts, sporting events and attractions, and be invited to match meet-ups, networking events, and trainings and workshops.
+You'll have exclusive access to tickets for concerts, sporting events, and attractions, and be invited to match meet-ups, networking events, training, and workshops.
 Or just give some advice and inspiration.
 Couples and families are invited to mentor a child together in this program, as well.
 Click here for more information.

 Meet with your Little Brother or Little Sister at their elementary school for about 45 minutes per week (or at least twice a month) during the child's lunch break and recess time.
 Youth and mentors spend time playing games, participating in structured activities, working on homework and hanging out on the playground together.
 Currently, we offer site-based programs at the following schools: